wlh18/html-css-1/README.md

     <summary>Information</summary>
 There are three main ways to write CSS:

 1. **Inline CSS** - Inline CSS is created per element by using the `style` attribute on the element.
-Inline CSS is not considered best-practice as it bloats files and makes it impossible to make more broad styling changes or pin point where the styling of a document is coming from.
+Inline CSS is not considered best-practice as it bloats files, it makes it difficult to make broad styling changes, and it can become difficult to pin point where the styling of a page is coming from.

 Inline CSS Example:
 ```html